Click below to read the Governors Annual Report to Parents

 If you would like to become a Governor

-If you would like to become a Governor please contact our Head Teacher, Mrs Howard to indicate your interest and to talk about the role.
+If you would like to become a Governor please contact the Head Teacher to indicate your interest and to talk about the role.
 You are also very welcome to contact any of the serving Governors to find out more.

 Please click on the links below for more information: